July 18, 20257 min read

 10. Ignoring the Power of Marinades

-Tip: Marinate meat or tofu before air frying, and pat dry before cooking to avoid steaming.
+Tip: Marinate meat or tofu before cooking, and pat dry before placing in the appliance to avoid steaming.

 🔧 Bonus: Converting Oven Recipes?
 Use This Free Tool

-If you're regularly adapting oven recipes to your air fryer, check out our Air Fryer Conversion Calculator.
-Just plug in the oven temperature and time, and we'll give you a suggested air fryer setting that helps prevent overcooking and gets crispy results faster.
+If you're regularly adapting oven recipes to your countertop appliance, check out our Conversion Calculator.
+Just plug in the oven temperature and time, and we'll give you a suggested setting that helps prevent overcooking and gets crispy results faster.

-Mastering the air fryer takes a little trial and error, especially when converting from traditional oven recipes.
+Mastering this countertop appliance takes a little trial and error, especially when converting from traditional oven recipes.
 By avoiding these common mistakes, you'll be well on your way to making food that's as crispy, juicy, and flavorful as promised.

-Looking for more air fryer tips or conversion guides?
+Looking for more cooking tips or conversion guides?
 Bookmark our blog and follow us for updates every week.